2018–19 Troy Trojans men's basketball team

-The 2018–19 Troy Trojans men's basketball team represents Troy University during the 2018–19 NCAA Division I men's basketball season.
-The Trojans, led by sixth-year head coach Phil Cunningham, play their home games at Trojan Arena in Troy, Alabama as members of the Sun Belt Conference.
+The 2018–19 Troy Trojans men's basketball team represented Troy University during the 2018–19 NCAA Division I men's basketball season.
+The Trojans, led by sixth-year head coach Phil Cunningham, played their home games at Trojan Arena in Troy, Alabama as members of the Sun Belt Conference.

 Previous season

 The Trojans finished the 2017–18 season 16–17, 9–9 in Sun Belt play to finish in a three-way tie for fifth place.
 They defeated South Alabama in the first round of the Sun Belt tournament before losing in the quarterfinals to Georgia State.